spcl/dace/doc/index.rst

 uses the :ref:`sdfg` *data-centric intermediate representation*: A transformable, interactive representation of code based on data movement.
-Since the input code and the SDFG are separate, it is possible to optimize a program without changing its source, so that it stays readable.
-On the other hand, transformations are customizable and user-extensible, so they can be written once and reused in many applications.
+Since the input code and the SDFG are separate, it is possible to :ref:`optimize a program <optimization>` without changing its source, so that it stays readable.
+On the other hand, the used optimizations are customizable and user-extensible, so they can be written once and reused in many applications.
 With data-centric parallel programming, we enable **direct knowledge transfer** of performance optimization, regardless of the application or the target processor.

 DaCe generates high-performance programs for:

  * Multi-core CPUs (tested on Intel, IBM POWER9, and ARM with SVE)
- * NVIDIA GPUs and AMD GPUs (with HIP)
+ * NVIDIA GPUs and AMD GPUs (see :ref:`how to use HIP in DaCe <amd>`)
  * Xilinx and Intel FPGAs